datastaxdevs/workshop-graphql-netflix/README.md

 }
 ```

-We pass in the current `pageState` and `pageSize` state variables and receive a response from the serverless function.
-We then set the `pageState` var to the new pagestate, and set the `genres` state variable to the received data.
-(Note that we are concatenating the new data to the var, since we want to keep all previously fetched data, not replace).
+You pass in the current `pageState` and `pageSize` state variables and receive a response from the serverless function.
+You then set the `pageState` var to the new pagestate, and set the `genres` state variable to the received data.
+(Note that you are concatenating the new data to the var, since you want to keep all previously fetched data, not replace).

-When rendering the page, we generate a `<Section>` component for each genre, plus a `<div>` at the bottom, which will detect a mouseEnter event and trigger loading a new page of genres:
+When rendering the page, you generate a `<Section>` component for each genre, plus a `<div>` at the bottom, which will detect a `mouseEnter` event and trigger the loading of a new pageful of genres:

 ```javascript
 <>